Ricette di Sicilia

 - 3

-Deglaze with white wine, add the strattu, tomato passata, and a glass of water.
+Deglaze with white wine, then stir in the tomato concentrate, passata, and a glass of water.

 - 4

-Season with basil, salt, pepper, and a pinch of sugar; simmer gently for at least 2 hours until the meat is beautifully tender.
+Add basil, salt, pepper, and a pinch of sugar; let it simmer gently for at least 2 hours until the meat is tender and falling apart.

 - 5